forensic-architecture/devops/update-spaces/README.md

 ### publicise.yml

 Makes all files in a folder in a space publicly accessible.
 (A requirement if your assets are being used in websites, for example.)
-Configure the `bucket_name` and `asset_name` inside upload.yml, and then run the following
-commands:

 ```
 source .env